 Because microbes contain genetic material, also called nucleic acids (DNA and RNA), that is different from the genetic material in human cells, genetic testing techniques can also be used to detect microbes.
 Samples that might contain these microbes include urine, blood, sputum, cerebrospinal fluid and stool.
 In addition to detecting microbes directly in specimens like these, genetic testing techniques may also be used to identify microbes after they have been grown in culture.

-Genetic testing may be more sensitive and specific than traditional methods of testing, and provide results faster than other techniques, such as cultures.
+Genetic testing may be more sensitive and specific than traditional methods of testing and general infectious disease test kits, and provide results faster than other techniques, such as cultures.
 One particular type of genetic testing is called “NAAT”, which stands for nucleic acid amplification test.
 This technique makes numerous copies (amplification) of any genetic material from the microbes present in a sample so that it can be more easily detected.
 One type of NAAT is polymerase chain reaction (PCR).

 In addition to identifying the microbes causing an infection, genetic testing may also be used to determine the type (e.g. sub-type, strain or species) of microbe present.
 This information may help guide treatment of an infection and link multiple cases to a common source of the infection.
 Some genetic tests identify specific genes that enable a microbe to grow in the presence of an antimicrobial drug or identify a genotype of a virus that will respond to specific treatment.